dalibormrska/foraging_map/README.md

 # Foraging Map
 ### version 1.0
-*30/05/2023*

 ## Eat the wilderness
+:blueberries::strawberry::green_apple::cherries:

 ***Foraging Map*** is a web application showing foraging spots around the world.

-You can create your own foraging spot and add the type of plant you found there.
+You can create your own foraging spot :compass: and add the type of plant you found there.

 Even if you don't log in you can see all the spots created by other users.